Empire / Regency (approx. 1795-1820)

 Gloves were a vital part of everyday wear, being put on when leaving the house, going to Church and even for social events like dinners and balls.
 Thus, glove fabrics varied depending on the usage and setting in which the gloves would be worn - from fur-trimmed leather to fine, embroidered silks.

-To protect the delicate pale skin from the sun, parasols embroidered with needlework and fringing were a great help and also had a fashion-factor.
-When Lady Catherine de Burgh arrives at Longbourn she forces Elizabeth to walk with her for which the heroine needs an important accessory: "Elizabeth obeyed, and running into her own room for her parasol, attendet her noble guest down stairs" (Pride and Prejudice, Jane Austen).
-As the dresses had no room for pockets (pockets would deposit and detract the drape of the fabric) women used to carry around their important things (the essential handkerchief and perhaps powder and smelling salts) in little handbags, called reticules.
+As the Regency dresses left no room for pockets (pockets would deposit and detract the drape of the fabric) women used to carry around their important things (the essential handkerchief and perhaps powder and smelling salts) in little handbags, called reticules.
 Those small pouches were gathered with a drawstring and beautifully embroidered, usually with floral motives.
-The shapes are numerous, everything from spherical over pear-shaped to polygonal – or even looking like a pineapple.
-The reticules colours were sometimes chosen to match a dress or made of fabric remnants.
+The shapes are numerous, everything from spherical over pear-shaped to polygonal, or even looking like a pineapple.
+If you are interested in this, I recommend checking out the digital collection catalogues of big museums with textile collections, they are a treasure trove of original examples.

-Salts or lavender water in pretty vinaigrettes cured fainting fits or protected from bad smells in the streets.
-The strong smell of vinegar or scented salts caused a person to breathe in sharply and revive more quickly through better oxygen supply.
-Lavender water was applied to ones handkerchief to dispel headaches or fatigue.
+Salts or lavender water in pretty vinaigrettes was considered to cure fainting fits, and provided a respite from bad smells in the streets.
+The strong smell of vinegar or scented salts caused a person to breathe in sharply.
+In Jane Austen's Mansfield Park, for example, Fanny Price is given Lady Bertram's aromatic vinegar to help her with her headache.

 Detail from Marchesa Marianna Florenzi, Heinrich Maria von Hess, 1824, Neue Pinakothek Munich.
 Photo: Epochs of Fashion